[metaslider id=2951] … Read More

 “To limit the risks of insider sabotage and user errors, companies must establish strong policies and protocols and restrict the ways employees use equipment and infrastructure or privileges inside the company network,” Bitdefender’s Bogdan Botezatu, Senior e-Threat Specialist recommends.
 “The IT department must create policies for proper usage of the equipment, and ensure they are implemented.”

 In the past two years, companies witnessed a rise in security incidents and breaches, with a significant increase in documented APT (Advance Persistent Threat) type of attacks targeting top corporations or government entities (such as APT-28).
 This type of attack is intended to exfiltrate sensitive data over a long period or silently cripple industrial processes.
+Without expert it support, it is very hard to deal with an attack like this.
+Companies are only now becoming aware of the threats.
 In this context, concerns for security are rising to the top levels, with decisions taken at the board level in most companies.
-Both IT decision makers and CEOs are concerned about security, not only because of the cost of a breach (unavailable resources and/or money lost), but also because the reputation of their companies is at risk when customer data is lost or exposed to criminals.
+Both IT decision-makers and CEOs are concerned about security, not only because of the cost of a breach (unavailable resources and/or money lost) but also because the reputation of their companies is at risk when customer data is lost or exposed to criminals.
 As real cases have shown, the bigger the media coverage a security breach receives, the greater the complexity of the malware causing it.
 On top of this, migrating corporate information from traditional data centers to a cloud infrastructure has significantly increased companies’ attackable surface, bringing new threats and more worries to CIO offices regarding the safety of their data.

 This survey was conducted in October 2016 by iSense Solutions for Bitdefender on 250 IT security purchase professionals (CIOs/CEOs/ CISOs – 26 percent, IT managers/directors – 56 percent, IT system administrators – 10 percent, IT support specialists – 5 percent, and others), from enterprises with 1,000+ PCs based in the United States of America.